-Components: SmartSteer Handle Assembly, Steering Brake Cable (2), Band Brake (2), Brake Drum (2), Sheath Brake pin (2), Rod Brake pin, Cable (2), Lock Nut (4).
+Components: SmartSteer Handle Assembly, Steering Brake Cable (2), Band Brake (2), Brake Drum (2), Sheath Brake pin (2), Rod Brake pin, Cable (2), Lock Nut (4),.

 - Park the fully loaded machine on level ground free from obstructions and bystanders.
-Start engine. - Check right and left Steering Cable condition by pulling up on the upper Lock Nut. - Confirm that both cables are tight. - Check SmartSteer Handle assembly by moving the Handles in opposite directions.

-Make sure Handles move smoothly and only in opposite directions of each other with minimal free play and that Rubber Mounts are intact
+Start engine. - Check right and left Steering Cable condition.
+Confirm that both cables are tight. - Check SmartSteer Handle assembly by moving the Handles in opposite directions.
+Make sure Handles move smoothly and only in opposite directions of each other with minimal free play and that Rubber Mounts are intact. - Shift into HIGH GEAR and drive straight forward...
+Confirm that the machine travels in a straight line without pulling right or left and no unusual noise is detected.

-- Shift into High Gear and drive straight forward..
-Confirm that the machine travels in a straight line without pulling right or left and no unusual noise is detected. - Shift into High Gear and maneuver through a series of lockto-lock figure eights.
+• Shift into HIGH GEAR and maneuver through a series of lock-to-lock figure eights.

-Confirm that the machine steers out of the turns with no more than 30 pounds of force required and the Brake Band temperature does not exceed 115 degrees Fahrenheit (46 degrees Celsius), and that the machine does not make any unusual noises.
+Confirm that the machine steers out of the turns with no more than 30 POUNDS of force required and the Brake Band temperature does not exceed 115 DEGREES Fahrenheit (46 degrees Celsius), and that the machine does not make any unusual noises.